Classical analogies for the force acting on an impurity in a Bose-Einstein condensate: Perturbation analysis

 \subsection{Self-induced drag force}

-In classical fluids, consideration of the self-induced force on a particle moving at arbitrary time-dependent velocity, coming from the perturbation in produces in the flow, leads to different terms, namely \cite{maxey1983equation,parmar2012equation} the viscous (Stokes) drag, the unsteady-inviscid term that in the incompressible case becomes the added-mass force, and the unsteady-viscous term that in the incompressible case becomes the Basset history force.
+The consideration of the self-induced force on a particle moving through a classical fluids leads to different terms, namely \cite{maxey1983equation,parmar2012equation} the viscous (Stokes) drag, the unsteady-inviscid term that in the incompressible case becomes the added-mass force, and the unsteady-viscous term that in the incompressible case becomes the Basset history force.
 They are expressed in terms of the undisturbed velocity flow $\fet v^{(0)}$ and the particle velocity $\fet V_p(t)$.
 Here, for the BEC case, we are able to obtain the self-induced force only for a particle moving at constant speed on the condensate.
-For the classical fluid case, in this situation the only non-vanishing force is the Stokes drag, so that this is the force we have to compare our quantum result with.
-We note that the condensate itself in the absence of the particle perturbation can be in any state of (weak) motion since in our perturbative approach summarized in Eqs (\ref{eq:psi0lin})-(\ref{eq:psi1lin}), the inhomogeneity $\delta\psi_0$ and the $g_p$-perturbation $\delta\psi_1$ are uncoupled.
+For the classical fluid case, in this situation the only non-vanishing force is the Stokes drag, so that this is the force we have to compare our result with.
+We note that the condensate itself in the absence of the particle perturbation can be in any state of (weak) motion since in our perturbative approach summarised in Eqs (\ref{eq:psi0lin})-(\ref{eq:psi1lin}), the inhomogeneity $\delta\psi_0$ and the $g_p$-perturbation $\delta\psi_1$ are uncoupled.